Justin Jefferson Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- The Ravens are conceding 312.3 passing yards per game this year, the NFL's worst pass defense.
+- The 312.3 passing yards the Ravens yield per game makes them the NFL's worst pass defense this season.

-- The Ravens' defense is 13th in the NFL, giving up 1.7 passing touchdowns per game.
+- At 1.7 passing TDs conceded per game, the Ravens defense is ranked 13th in the league.

 Recent Performances

-- In last week's matchup with the Cowboys, Jefferson grabbed two passes for 21 yards while being targeted four times.
+- Jefferson put together a 21-yard performance against the Cowboys last week on two catches while being targeted four times.

 - In his last three games, Jefferson has caught 17 passes on 26 targets for 225 yards, averaging 75.0 yards per game.